 However, no matter whether you have experienced a cryptojacking attack in the past or not, the most important thing you can do is prevent it from ever happening again in the future.
 Although it is impossible to fully safeguard yourself against it, there are some steps you can take to minimize the chance of being a cryptojacking victim.

 Installing reliable antivirus software is something everyone should do regardless of whether it’s cryptojacking they want to protect themselves against or not.
-Malware, just like biological viruses, only ever keeps on evolving and adapting to our defences, so you should make sure to get software that gets updated regularly and accounts for the latest cryptojacking trends.
+Malware, just like biological viruses, only ever keeps on evolving and adapting to our defenses, so you should make sure to get software that gets updated regularly and accounts for the latest cryptojacking trends.

-Browser Extensions Designed to Block Cryptojacking
+Browser Extensions Designed to Block Cryptojacking Scripts

+Most cryptojacking scripts are hidden on websites, so one of the best ways to protect yourself against them is using browser extensions that can either detect them or block such scripts completely.
 You should also make sure that all extensions in all your web browsers are updated to the latest version and that you are not running any weird or suspicious extensions that you do not need.

+Anyone can be affected by a cryptojacking attack.
+However, security measures taken on time might protect you from malware intervention.
+If you notice any abnormal activity within your device, it is a red alert for you to act fast.
 Changelly takes strong security precautions in order to provide you with instant and secure crypto swaps and purchases.
-Get access to over 200 digital assets and exchange crypto at the best rates.
+Get access to over 400 digital assets and exchange crypto at the best rates.
 Buy cryptocurrency with your credit card (Visa, Mastercard), bank transfer, or Apple Pay.
 Stay safe.